polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 ## Using Docker

 Finally, you can use Docker to run your node in a container.
-Doing this is more advanced, so it's best left up to those already familiar with docker or who have completed the other set-up instructions in this guide.
-Be aware that when you run polkadot in docker, the process only listens on localhost by default.
-If you would like to connect to your node's services (RPC, and Prometheus) you need to ensure that you run you node with the `--rpc-external`, and `--prometheus-external` commands.
+Doing this is more advanced, so it's best left up to those already familiar with Docker or who have completed the other set-up instructions in this guide.
+Be aware that when you run Polkadot in Docker, the process only listens on localhost by default.
+If you would like to connect to your node's services (RPC, and Prometheus) you need to ensure that you run the node with the `--rpc-external`, and `--prometheus-external` commands.

 ```zsh